-Metadata (aka HTTP header) is a set of name-value pairs in an object.
+Metadata (aka HTTP header) is a set of key-value pairs in an object.
 It is the string sent by the server before the server sends HTML data using HTTP protocol to the browser.
 Modifying the HTTP header when uploading an object can alter page response forms or communicate configuration information, such as modifying caching time.

 Modifying an object's HTTP header does not modify the object itself.